robert-ferguson78/weathertop/README.md

 * Deploy URL : https://app-76c5944d-5edf-4a8e-9d2c-b1587ad55e49.cleverapps.io/
 * YouTube :

+# Release Version
-This is WeatherTop Release 3 of the joint assignment of Web & Programming
+This is WeatherTop Release 3 of the joint assignment of Web & Programming.

+# Brief Application Description
+This application allows users to register as a member and create unlimited stations with attached readings for each station.
+Readings and stations are displayed to user in an attractive interface showing the member there historical readings and Converted reading data with stats based on reading data.

 # Features that have been implemented from the assignment brief
 * Initial values are read in from YAML file to save in Database